zilliztech/feder/README.md

 ## What is feder

-Feder is an javascript tool that built for understanding your embedding vectors, feder visualizes faiss, hnswlib and other anns index files, so that we can have a better understanding of anns and high dimensional vectors.
+Feder is an javascript tool that built for understanding your embedding vectors, feder visualizes faiss, hnswlib and other anns index files, so that we can have a better understanding how anns work and what are high dimensional vector embeddings.

-So far, we are focusing on the index from Faiss (only ivf_flat) and HNSWlib (hnsw), we will cover more index types later. which index do you prefer?
+So far, we are focusing on the Faiss (only ivf_flat) index file and HNSWlib (hnsw) index file, we will cover more index types later.

 Feder is written in **javascript**, and we also provide a python library **federpy**, which is based on federjs.